Delmarva Animal Emergency Center

 Compassionate Care

-Many customers praised the staff for their kindness and compassion during difficult times, especially when dealing with end-of-life decisions for their pets.
+Many customers praised the staff for their kindness and compassion during difficult times, especially when dealing with euthanasia or critical situations.

 Communication Issues

-Several reviews highlighted a lack of communication regarding wait times and treatment updates, leading to frustration among pet owners.
+Several reviews highlighted a lack of communication regarding wait times and updates on pet conditions, leading to frustration among pet owners.

 Mixed Experiences

-While many customers had positive experiences with the care provided, others reported dissatisfaction with misdiagnoses and perceived indifference from some staff members.
+While some customers had positive experiences with the care and treatment provided, others reported negative encounters, including misdiagnoses and perceived indifference from staff.

 • KM